VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.5 Corridors

 The optional `corridor` edge attribute allows the vehicle to deviate from the edge trajectory for obstacle avoidance and defines the boundaries within which the vehicle is allowed to operate.
 To use the `corridor` attribute, a predefined trajectory is required that the vehicle would follow if no `corridor` attribute was defined.
 This can be either the trajectory defined on the vehicle known to the master control or the trajectory sent in an order.
 The behavior of a vehicle using the `corridor` attribute is still the behavior of a line-guided vehicle, except that it's allowed to temporarily deviate from a trajectory to avoid obstacles.
-Note that a corridor communicated within an order is released for the mobile robot per default.
-If the releaseRequired flag is set to true, the robot must request approval by master control before using the corridor as described in chapter [6.12.4 Requesting obstacle avoidance](#6124-obstacle-avoidance-request).
+Note that a corridor communicated within an order is released for the mobile robot by default.
+If the releaseRequired flag is set to true, the robot must request approval from master control before using the corridor as described in chapter [6.12.4 Requesting obstacle avoidance](#6124-obstacle-avoidance-request).

 *Remark:
 An edge inside an order defines a logical connection between two nodes and not necessarily the (real) trajectory that a vehicle follows when driving from the start node to the end node.